Rexulti Review: Effective for Schizophrenia and Depression?

 A medical review published in the CNS Drugs journal examined the efficacy of Rexulti as an adjunctive therapy for major depressive disorder (MDD).
 The researchers analyzed data from over 30 clinical trials.

 The study authors found that Rexulti combined with an antidepressant was more effective for treating depression than an antidepressant alone.
 They noted that Rexulti adjunctive use “significantly improved the symptoms of depression.”
-Not only did adjunctive Rexulti improve symptoms of depression, but the drug also caused improvements in secondary health categories that often overlap with depression, including anxiety, irritability and sleep issues.

-We will conclude from the available medical research that Rexulti is effective for treating depression when used as an adjunctive therapy, and may also be effective for patients with both anxiety and depression.
+We will conclude from the available medical research that Rexulti is effective for treating depression when taken with another antidepressant, which is unsurprising given that the drug is approved by the FDA for that indication.

-Unlike its use for depression, Rexulti can be prescribed as a standalone treatment for schizophrenia.
-A medical review published in the well-respected Drugs journal analyzed data from many clinical trials on Rexulti as a schizophrenia treatment.
+A medical review published in the Drugs journal analyzed data from many clinical trials on Rexulti as a schizophrenia treatment.

 The medication was found to be effective, increasing patient response rate by 10%.
 This means that around 10% more patients experienced reductions in schizophrenia symptoms on Rexulti than on placebo pills.

-A more recent medical review replicated these positive results, finding Rexulti to be effective for schizophrenia.
-Patients taking Rexulti experienced fewer psychiatric symptoms related to schizophrenia, and relapsed fewer times over the course of the treatment.
+Patients taking Rexulti experienced fewer psychiatric symptoms related to schizophrenia, and relapsed fewer times over the course of the treatment than those taking placebo pills.

-Rexulti Side Effects
+Does Rexulti Cause Side Effects?

 Rexulti black box warning

-Rexulti does cause side effects in some patients, and these side effects can be severe.
-A meta-study from 2017 documented the most common side effects of the drug.
-Restlessness was experienced by 4-14% of patients, headache by 4-10% of patients, sleepiness by 2-6% of patients, and tremor by 2-5% of patients.
+A 2017 meta-study documented the most common side effects of the drug.
+Restlessness was experienced by 4-14% of Rexulti patients, headache by 4-10% of patients, sleepiness by 2-6% of patients, and tremor by 2-5% of patients.

 These side effects are relatively mild.
 However Rexulti may cause more severe side effects in some patients.

-Rexulti’s FDA label has a “black box” warning, shown above, which is the most severe type of warning issued by the FDA.
-The black box warning indicates that Rexulti may increase the mortality rate for elderly patients with dementia-related psychosis, and can increase suicide risk in patients aged 24 and younger.
+The black box warning indicates that Rexulti may increase the mortality rate in elderly patients with dementia-related psychosis, and can increase suicide risk in patients aged 24 and younger.

 Does Rexulti Cause Weight Gain?

-Patients are often curious about whether Rexulti causes weight gain as a side effect.
-This is a good question, given that many antipsychotic medications do cause weight gain as we documented in our aripiprazole reviews article on another drug used for schizophrenia.
+This is a logical concern, given that some antipsychotic medications do cause weight gain as we documented in our aripiprazole reviews article on another drug used for schizophrenia.

-Rexulti does appear to cause weight gain based on medical studies.
 A review published in the International Clinical Psychopharmacology journal examined the effects of Rexulti on body weight in patients using the drug for depression and for schizophrenia.

-Both groups experienced weight gain, but average weight gain was lower in the group using Rexulti for depression than for schizophrenia.
-Depressed patients gained an average of 4.63 pounds after one year on the drug.
-Schizophrenic patients gained an average of 7.05 pounds after a year on Rexulti.
+Depressed patients gained an average of 4.63 pounds after one year on Rexulti.
+Schizophrenic patients gained an average of 7.05 pounds after a year on the drug.

 This data suggests that overweight and obese patients may wish to speak with their doctor about alternative schizophrenia or depression medications that are not associated with weight gain.

-Patients are often curious about whether they should take the generic or branded version of a drug, given that generic versions are often much cheaper.
-This consideration is typically more significant for patients without health insurance.
+Patients are often curious about whether they should take the generic or branded version of a drug, given that generic versions often have a much lower retail price.

 In the case of Rexulti, the generic version of the drug is not yet commercially available according to GoodRx.
 Sometimes drug manufacturers hold a patent that allows them to be the exclusive retailer of a medication for a set number of years.

-We do recommend that patients on Rexulti speak with their doctor every year or so about whether a generic version has become available, because medical research proves that generic versions of drugs are equally effective to branded versions, and can be significantly cheaper.
+We recommend that patients on Rexulti speak with their doctor every year or so about whether a generic version has become available, because medical research proves that generic versions of drugs are equally effective to branded versions, and can be significantly cheaper.

-If a patient is based in the U.S., the cost of Rexulti will vary significantly based on whether or not they have health insurance.
-According to Rexulti’s official website, patients with health insurance through a private program or through government programs like Medicaid will pay somewhere between $3.76 and $30.60 per month.
+If a patient is based in the US, the cost of Rexulti will vary significantly depending on whether or not they have health insurance.

 The above-linked Cost resource page on Rexulti’s site suggests that patients on government health programs typically pay less than patients on private health programs.

-For patients without health insurance, the average retail price of Rexulti is currently $1,685.83 according to SingleCare.
+For patients without health insurance, the retail price of Rexulti is currently around $1,500 according to GoodRx.

 Rexulti Dosage